anuptripathy2009/PythonApiFetching/README.md

 # PythonApiFetching
-This is `.ipynb` file where we have discussed how to pull the api data of a website.
+This is a `.ipynb` file where we have discussed how to pull the api data of a website.